openshift/run-once-duration-override-operator/README.md

  1. Update the `.spec.install.spec.deployments[0].spec.template.spec.containers[0].image` field in the RODOO CSV under `manifests/runoncedurationoverride-operator.clusterserviceversion.yaml` to point to the newly built image.

- 1. Update the `OPERAND_IMAGE` env value under `.spec.install.spec.deployments[0].spec.template.spec.containers[0].envs` field in the RODOO CSV under `manifests/runoncedurationoverride-operator.clusterserviceversion.yaml` to point to the admission webhook image.
+ 1. Update the `RELATED_IMAGE_OPERAND_IMAGE` env value under `.spec.install.spec.deployments[0].spec.template.spec.containers[0].envs` field in the RODOO CSV under `manifests/runoncedurationoverride-operator.clusterserviceversion.yaml` to point to the admission webhook image.

  1. build and push the metadata image to a registry (e.g. https://quay.io):